slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - monk mode -> no communication during mornings, only deep work -> meetings afternoon
 - If something compounds at 1% a day, it will be 37 times better in a year.
 If something loses 1% a day, it will be 0.03% of what it was in a year.
 I know it’s hard to quantify.
 It’s impossible.
 But the direction is what is important.
 It will all shake out in the end.
 This is the path to improvement any area of life.
 - jogar c o baralho todo / jogar com um subset
-- letting go allows progress
-- letting things happen instead of trying things to happen.
+- letting go allows progress. letting things happen instead of trying things to happen.
 - I can ignore what you’re saying, and just look at your actions.
 Our actions always reveal our real values.
 - keep earning your title, or it expires.
 - The key take-aways from the Pyramid Principle at McKinsey were: Start with the answer first.
 Group and summarize your supporting arguments.
 Logically order your supporting ideas.
 Then, for each supporting idea or argument, break that further into more ideas or arguments until you have formed a pyramid.
 The Pyramid Principle teaches that, “Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.”